Three Ways to De-Risk Your Trucking Supply Chain With Dedicated Contract Carriage

 Another reason why Penske achieves high retention rates is that its drivers are less exposed to an issue that is one of the chief causes of driver disaffection: long waiting times at freight facilities.
 For-hire owner/operators earn only when they are hauling freight; not when they are waiting for delayed loads.
 Shippers that become known for such delays often find it more difficult to secure carriers willing to take their cargo.

-As Scollard points out, most Penske drivers are employed by the 3PL and are always compensated for their time on the job, eliminating this problem.
+As Nadeau points out, most Penske drivers are employed by the 3PL and are always compensated for their time on the job, eliminating this problem.
 Additionally, Penske can use its logistics expertise to address issues that cause delays in loading/unloading facilities.

 Convincing Argument

 While DCC transportation can lower risk levels, shippers might actually increase their risk if they choose the wrong provider.
-Look for depth of experience and scale, advises Scollard.
+Look for depth of experience and scale, advises Nadeau.
 3PLs with extensive DCC networks have the resources to meet the needs of multiple shippers.
 Moreover, a 3PL that has a long track record of supporting companies in different industries has rich, multi-sector experience to draw on when designing DCC solutions.

 Mitigating supply chain risk is not the only criterion for choosing DCC truck services.
 However, in an increasingly risky commercial environment, it is a compelling reason for considering this option.